apache/trafficserver/doc/admin-guide/files/logging.config.en.rst

 ~~~~~~~~~~~~~

 The log fields have already been discussed in the `Formats`_ section above.
 For
-a reference to the available log field names, see :ref:`custom-logging-fields`.
+a reference to the available log field names, see :ref:`admin-logging-fields`.
 Unlike with the log format specification, you do not wrap the log field names
 in any additional markup.